xluxeq/GPT2-Telegram-Chatbot/README.md

 Awesome man!
 Well, I'll leave you to it!
 Have a good day! | Yes!

-**This is at temperature 1 and top_p of 0.75, the bot sets the length in chatbot mode to full 17-word sentences.
-When input in this mode is > 1.5 sentences it counts as two sentences or 34 words.**
+---This is at temperature 1 and top_p of 0.75, the bot sets the length in chatbot mode to full 17-word sentences.
+When input in this mode is > 1.5 sentences it counts as two sentences or 34 words.---

 ***Inspired by the book When HARLIE Was One by David Gerrold***

-Bugs: You can only set your mode once per the timer.

 [![HitCount](http://hits.dwyl.io/TwistedIO/GPT2-Telegram-Chatbot.svg)](http://hits.dwyl.io/TwistedIO/GPT2-Telegram-Chatbot)